sharkdp/flare-example/README.md

 ## What

 A simple demonstration project if you would like to test [purescript-flare](https://github.com/sharkdp/purescript-flare).
+This is how it looks like in action: [live demo](http://sharkdp.github.io/flare-example/).

 ## Quick start